Shawinigan: Labour unions

 As its working class gained economic ground and political leverage, Shawinigan Falls became fertile ground for labour unions.
 The workers of the Belgo pulp and paper plant went on strike in 1955.
 In the 1952 provincial election, Shawinigan sent a Liberal member to the legislature.
 The gesture was largely considered an affront to Premier Maurice Duplessis, who responded by refusing to approve the construction of a new bridge between Shawinigan Falls and Shawinigan-Sud.
 The new bridge was not built until after the Liberal Party won the 1960 election.
 It was completed on September 2, 1962.

 Taverns

 In the 1950s, a number of taverns provided a male-only social environment for industrial workers.
-They were mostly concentrated in Downtown Shawinigan Falls (Saint-Bernard and Saint-Pierre), as well as in the Saint-Marc neighbourhood, as Shawinigan-Sud remained a dry town until 1961, and included the following venues:
+They were mostly concentrated in Downtown Shawinigan Falls (Saint-Bernard and Saint-Pierre), as well as in the Saint-Marc neighbourhood, as Shawinigan-Sud remained a dry town until 1961.

 In 1951, the local tavern keepers formed a business association.

 In 1981, the provincial government enacted a law that gave women access to most taverns.
 By 1986, women had already been admitted in most taverns.

 While a handful of local taverns evolved into bistros or restaurants, most of them did not survive the industrial decline that characterized the last third of the 20th Century.